October 11, 2022

 Why is this important?
 Well, it empowers you to gain insight into what actions users take on your website.
 Are they engaging with the content?
 Are they filling in your forms?
 You can then use these events to create goals specific to your business needs in Google Analytics.

-Every time you publish a change to a container (where your tracking codes are stored), GTM creates a new version.
+Whenever you publish a change to a container (where your tracking codes are stored), GTM creates a new version.
 If at any time you need to restore to a previous (or any other existing) version, you can do really easily.

-As for other two features (workspaces and environments), they are great for enterprises with multiple teams that can make changes to the website, companies working with outside vendors, or projects that can span weeks or months.
+As for the other two features (workspaces and environments), they are great for enterprises with multiple teams that can make changes to the website, companies working with outside vendors, or projects that can span weeks or months.

 Environments enable you to control your tag manager installation across live/production websites or apps, and their development/staging counterparts.
 This tag manager feature lets you publish your tags to different environments, for example, a testing server, so you don’t affect or change your live version when publishing.

-Google automatically scans all tracking scripts added with Custom HTML tags in GTM accounts and pauses if they match a known malware domain, IP address or URL.
+Google automatically scans all tracking scripts added with Custom HTML tags in GTM accounts and pauses if they match a known malware domain, IP address, or URL.
 Additionally, you can control who has access to your GTM accounts and can revoke access at any time.

-Google Tag Manager allows you to give account access to multiple people, with different levels of viewing, editing and publishing privileges.
+Google Tag Manager allows you to give account access to multiple people with different levels of viewing, editing, and publishing privileges.
 This feature provides convenience for agencies wanting to give multiple employees access or needing to share access with clients while ensuring only certain individuals have master control.

 You can choose from the following permission levels.